-- As basic first aid kits, you may take the water pill and you, which can be obtained in the pharmacy as Acetazolamide, some pain reliever tablets, and an inhaler.
+- You may take the water pill as a basic first aid kit, which can be obtained in the pharmacy as Acetazolamide, some pain reliever tablets, and an inhaler.

 What Should You Bring On Your Trek?

 Make sure that you complete your shopping right before leaving Kathmandu.
-There are many shops in the Thamel that sell everything you’ll need for your trek.
-You may also purchase your trekking gear in Pokhara, but we recommend doing your shopping in Kathmandu to prevent missing any crucial items.
+Many shops in the Thamel sell everything you’ll need for your trek.
+You may also purchase your trekking gear in Pokhara, but we recommend shopping in Kathmandu to prevent missing essential items.

-- T-shirts (1 for 2 or 3 days walking): avoid cotton, very long time to dry.
+- T-shirts (1 for 2 or 3 days walking): Avoid cotton, as it takes a very long time to dry.

 - Hiking sticks ( a pair).